RobGibsoon/BachelorThesis/README.md

 project is to implement several descriptors and evaluate their expressiveness in a molecule classification experiment.

 ## Process
-The Bachelorthesis will consist of three parts.
-The first one is needed for Part two and three.
-Part two and three are independent of eachother.
+The Bachelorthesis will consist of two parts
 ### Part 1
 Pick indexes and implement methods to build feature vectors.
 ### Part 2
-Classify embeddings with 3 classfiers and report what accuracy is achieved when classifying the graphs based on the feature vectors that we get by running the methods from part 1.
+Classify embeddings with 3 classfiers (SVM, KNN, ANN) and report what accuracy is achieved when classifying the graphs based on the feature vectors that we get by running the methods from part 1.
+Classification is binary.
+For example if a molecul is carcinogenic or not.
-### Part 3
-Training a GNN on a Dataset and then seeing if we can learn the indexes instead of having to call methods on the graphs and reporting the Loss we get by doing it this way instead of manually running the methods.